-The three targets that will be drilled are shown in Figure 2.
-Two of them lie within a northwest trending IP anomaly of moderate to strong chargeability (about 15 to 18 mV/V) at least 300 metres long and up to 400 metres wide.
-The IP anomaly is present on three survey lines each 200 metres apart and is increasing in size and strength to the southeast.
-It is still open to the southeast and northwest (Figure 2).
+A northwest trending IP anomaly of moderate chargeability (about 10 to 18 mV/V) at least 1,100 metres long and up to 600 metres wide has been identified on four widely spaced survey lines (Figures 2 and 3).
+The anomaly is increasing in size and strength to the north west and is still open in that direction.